ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_wtih_docker.md

 # Create or Pull a Docker Image

-You can either pull a prebuilt AMPL image (option 1) or build one (option 2).
+You can either pull a prebuilt AMPL image (option 1) or build one yourself (option 2).

 ## Option 1: Pull a Prebuilt AMPL Image from Docker Repo